SushmaHanawal/info/puzzles/puzzles_set.md

 he will burn the other end of the second rope so now it will take 15 mins more to completely burn. so total time is 30+15 i.e. 45mins.

+4. Heaven or Hell Puzzle

+You are standing before two doors.
+One of the path leads to heaven and the other one leads to hell.
+There are two guardians, one by each door.
+You know one of them always tells the truth and the other always lies, but you don’t know who is the honest one and who is the liar.

+You can only ask one question to one of them in order to find the way to heaven.
+What is the question?

+Puzzle Solution:
+The question you should ask is “If I ask the other guard about which side leads to heaven, what would he answer?”.
+It should be fairly easy to see that irrespective of whom do you ask this question, you will always get an answer which leads to hell.
+So you can chose the other path to continue your journey to heaven.

+5. 10 Coins Puzzle

+Problem: You are blindfolded and 10 coins are place in front of you on table.
+You are allowed to touch the coins, but can’t tell which way up they are by feel.
+You are told that there are 5 coins head up, and 5 coins tails up but not which ones are which.
+How do you make two piles of coins each with the same number of heads up?
+You can flip the coins any number of times.

+Solution:

+Make 2 piles with equal number of coins.
+Now, flip all the coins in one of the pile.

+How this will work? lets take an example.

+So initially there are 5 heads, so suppose you divide it in 2 piles.

+Case:

+P1 : H H T T T
+P2 : H H H T T

+Now when P1 will be flipped
+P1 : T T H H H

+P1(Heads) = P2(Heads)

+Another case:

+P1 : H T T T T
+P2 : H H H H T

+Now when P1 will be flipped
+P1 : H H H H T

+P1(Heads) = P2(Heads)